williamkohler/auto_agent/README.md

 $ rails db:seed
 ```

 Add a LAST_FM_API_KEY in the 'application.yml' file.
-The API Key can be obtained
+An API Key can be obtained
 at https://www.last.fm/api/account/create or sending an email to
 bkohler4@gmail.com to request one.